Alaska is a magical place in the summer.

-Landing in rustic paradise, my pupils opened wide to drink in the beauty and the ever-present sun.
-From Palmer to Sitka to Homer and the Kenai Peninsula, Alaska is an extremely enormous outdoor church.
+Landing in rustic paradise, my pupils opened wide to drink in the beauty of the ever present sun.
+From Sitka to Homer and the Kenai Peninsula, Alaska’s beauty is a reflection of God’s extremely enormous outdoor cathedral.

-Interconnected life thrives, supported by a circular cycle of perfection outside the reach of man’s hand.
-The energy here is palpable.
+Here, interconnected life thrives, supported by a circular cycle of perfection outside the reach of man’s hand.
+The energy is palpable.
 A few days in, I notice everything seems to slightly move.
-Even the mountains dance, keeping company with rivers and waterfalls, and trees and grasses as they grow.
+Even the mountains dance, keeping company with rushing rivers and sparkling waterfalls, trees and grasses as they grow.

-Labor Day closes the door on summer and I tuck in early, while it’s still light out.
-As I shut my eyes, I can almost see a moose lumbering across the road.
-And in my imagination, I fall asleep under Alaska’s midnight sun.
+Tonight, as Labor Day closes the door on summer and I tuck-in early while, as in Alaska, it is still light out.
+Shutting my eyes, I can almost see a moose lumbering across the road.

 Your streets, sidewalks, and smiling faces